Sep9

 More Notes & Applications

-Teaches how as believers were to be the voice of God
+Teaches how as believers were to be the voice of God to a lost and dying world.

 Keys in the ancient Near East were often used by kings who would have a palace and in the palace they would have a storeroom where they would keep their money and grain.
 It was an important place.
 And the king would pick out a trusted servant to whom he would give the key to the storeroom.
 That was the highest honor the king could bestow.
 In those days the servant who had the key would wear it on a chain around his neck or slung over the shoulder so it would be obvious to all that he had the keys of entrance into the palace and into the treasures of the king.
 If the steward were doing his job he would never take the chain off from around his neck.
 He wore it continually as a sign of the authority given to him by the king.
 The man who had the key was the man who could let you inside to see the king or he was the man who could refuse you entrance.
 The door had a hole near the lock that made this possible.
 A person put his hand through the hole from the outside and inserted the key in the doorframe to open the door.
 This is how Elgon’s servants opened a locked door to check on their master.
-The primitive locks of Bible time had to be opened with long wooden keys.
+The primitive locks of Bible times had to be opened with long wooden keys.
 These locks and keys were generally much larger and simpler than ours are today.
 Figures of ancient Egyptian keys are frequently found on the monuments of Egypt, also of Assyrian locks and keys of wood.
 The earliest lock and key device was found in Nineveh.
 Lock boxes with keys were commonly used by affluent ancient Romans.
 A simple latch-type lock was a wooden bolt that slipped into the slot in the doorpost.
 A key was the tool that released the bolt, or lock.
 In the bible keys are often spoken of figuratively or symbolically as symbols of power or authority or office.
 Keys are also used as a symbol of knowledge, stewardship, and trustworthiness.
 That’s what’s behind Jesus’ statement when he says, “I will give you the keys to the kingdom.”

 APPLICATION OF KEYS